 Attempting to reason with your shame, using logic or some kind of positive self-talk can be just another form of engaging in a battle with the feelings of shame.
 You can tell yourself, “I am not really bad,” when you are feeling shame, but if you are like me, you have tried that over and over.

 Someone else can even tell you, “you are not really bad,” and I bet you’ve tried that one, too.
 This is the approach of reasoning, of arguing.
 It can provide some temporary solace.
 That can be good and helpful.
 If it works, great.
 But if shame keeps coming back, it is actually asking for more from you.
-Let’s look at how you can get to the root of the shame mechanism.
+Let’s look at how those who need sex addiction help can get to the root of the shame mechanism.

 Compassion and Self-Forgiveness